 - In majority of cases (as high as 70% or more), the crime is committed by a relative, friend or acquaintance.
 In such cases how does the way a woman dresses get into the consideration set?
 I’d say that in such a scenario, putting the blame on the dress is worse than rubbing salt on wounds.

-In defence of the tribe of the Toronto police officers who advise women to dress conservatively to avoid assault, one may argue that the reasoning behind such an advice is the old wisdom that prevention is better than cure.
+In defense of the tribe of the Toronto police officers who advise women to dress conservatively to avoid assault, one may argue that the reasoning behind such an advice is the old wisdom that prevention is better than cure.
 However, on a deeper analysis, even this argument does not hold water.
 In my opinion this is similar to the suggestion that marriage is an open invitation to divorce.

 Let me further explain my reasoning for dismissing the suggestion that conservatively dressing by women will avoid rape.
 The rapist is a hunter and is on the look out for his prey – the victim.
 Thus the relationship between a rapist and the victim is similar to the hunter and its prey.
 Conservatively dressing by a woman may reduce the probability of that woman being the victim, but it is certain that some woman will be a victim.
-A gazelle may be advised that in order to become food for a lion, she needs to run faster; thus by running faster it may avoid getting killed, but it is certain that some gazelle will be killed by the lion.
+A gazelle may be advised that in order to not become food for a lion, she needs to run faster; thus by running faster it may avoid getting killed, but it is certain that some gazelle will be killed by the lion.
 The rapist is no lion, but the situation is similar.

 Majority of hunting projects are planned.
 And so is rape.
 Most rapes do not happen on impulse.
 And that is why one cannot blame it on the dress.